Anna King (writer)

-Anna King (4 April 1948 – 29 June 2003) was an author who had ten novels published between 1990 and 2003.
+Anna King (4 April 1948 – 29 June 2003) was an English author who had ten novels published between 1990 and 2003.
 Her first book, Life Is Just a Bowl of Cherries, was a semi-autobiographical work dealing with the central character Marie's lifelong struggle with Crohn's disease and its impact on herself and her family.

-Following novels were usually set in the East End of London during the Victorian era, such as Ruby Chadwick, A Handful Of Sovereigns, Frankie's Manor, A Palace of Tears, Fur Coat No Knickers, The Ragamuffins, Luck Be a Lady and Maybe This Time.
+From Hackney, King's next novels were usually set in the East End of London during the Victorian era, such as Ruby Chadwick, A Handful Of Sovereigns, Frankie's Manor, A Palace of Tears, Fur Coat No Knickers, The Ragamuffins, Luck Be a Lady and Maybe This Time.

 She died of a stroke, aged fifty-five on 29 June 2003.
 She is survived by her husband and two children.